 ASK has made their galleries accessible to the public online, 24/7!
 This exhibit will also be displayed in our galleries at 97 Broadway in Kingston from August 7-August 29, 2021.

 Click on an image below to begin the slideshow.
-If you would like to purchase a work, scroll down to the bottom of the page or email us at firstname.lastname@example.org
+If you would like to purchase a work, email us at firstname.lastname@example.org

 Every month ASK gives a prompt to our members to spark their artistic imaginations!
 For August our theme is, Poetic License: Members can create work based on poems from the Poetry Barn.